computational-psychology/computational-psychology-www/content/pages/research.rst

 :highlight:`Research projects for students`
 --------------------------------------------

+- Comparison of various lightness illusions and analysing to what extent these different phenomena are based on the same or different perceptual mechanisms.
+See our `Theses page <https://www.psyco.tu-berlin.de/theses.html>`_ for more details.

 - Contrast as a cue for image segmentation in transparency conditions

 - Perceived transparency and perceived contrast using real world stimuli (episcotisters)

 - Crispening in real world stimuli